 - Matte Keys can lose Alpha Channel after migration.

 - Multi-Cam Clips will be broken into discreet camera angles and only the Active Camera Angle from an Avid Sequence will be placed in the Sequence.

 - All Camera angles will be available if Avid Clip Bins are Exported as ALE Files and Imported as Bins into Premiere Pro.

-See Importing AAF project files from Avid Media Composer for more information about supported Metadata and Effects when importing ALE, AAF, and EDL files in Premiere Pro.
+See importing files into Premiere Pro for more information about supported Metadata and Effects when importing ALE, AAF, and EDL files in Premiere Pro.

 - An AAF sends either Metadata that can “Link-To” MXF Media, or you can embed the media (Copy or Consolidate) into the AAF file.

 - ALE files link to media, they do not contain media.

 - An Avid Sequence imported as an AAF file into Premiere Pro will contain clips that link to the MXF files.

 - An Avid Bin Exported as an AAF file will import into Premiere Pro and link to the MXF files.